cuiyongbo/ProgrammingPearls/tensorflow-note/knowledge_base/ml_quick_quiz_01.md

 JIT compilation is used in various contexts, including dynamic programming languages, virtual machines, and runtime environments for optimizing and accelerating code execution.

-Q:what is frozen graph in tensorflow?
+Q: what is frozen graph in tensorflow?
-A:In TensorFlow, a frozen graph refers to a trained TensorFlow graph where all the variables and parameters have been converted into constants.
+A: In TensorFlow, a frozen graph refers to a trained TensorFlow graph where all the variables and parameters have been converted into constants.
 Freezing a graph eliminates the need for storing the weights and biases as separate variables, resulting in a single file that encapsulates both the graph structure and the learned parameters.

 When training a TensorFlow model, the graph typically includes operations for computing gradients, updating variables, and other training-specific operations.
 However, during inference or deployment, these training-specific operations are unnecessary, and it becomes more efficient to work with a simplified and optimized computational graph.